mccrea-cobb/im-ak-survey-implementation-plan/01-Introduction.Rmd

 # Introduction {-#introduction}

+Author: all

 > "Decisions require the integration of science with values, because in the end any decision is an attempt to achieve some future condition that is desirable to the decision maker."
 > --- Runge et al. 2013

-This guide describes a transparent, defensible, consistent, and detailed process for developing and documenting SMART management objectives for priority Resources of Concern and completing Inventory and Monitoring Plans for refuge complexes that clearly fits into an adaptive management framework.
+This guide describes a transparent, defensible, consistent, and detailed process for developing and documenting conservation objectives that fit into an adaptive management framework for a priority Resources of Concern ([pROC]) to guide refuge Inventory and Monitoring Plan development.

 ## Objectives {-#objectives}